Supplier Risk Assessment Tool (Radar)

-Identifying and managing risk in your supply chain can be a difficult and time-consuming task.
-Particularly with larger supply chains, it’s difficult to know where to start, and where to focus your effort.
+Identifying and managing risk in your supply chain can be a difficult and time-consuming task, particularly with larger supply chains.
+Using a supplier risk assessment tool can help you start and know where to focus your efforts.

 Introducing Radar, Sedex’s risk assessment tool.

 Radar enables businesses to conduct a risk assessment of themselves or their supply chains, assessing risks by country and sector, and also by site.
 The tool allows you to analyse and compare not only your supplier risk, but also the management performance at a site.
 Radar enables you to: